phummelen/littertagger-docs/documentation/docs/en/08_Who-Are-We.md

 I started doing this a few years ago because the sports park looked terrible.
 I had already spent several years magnet fishing and using a metal detector, but that group fell apart.
 Cleaning up litter is something you can easily do on your own, close to home.

 My wife sometimes joins me when we head to the Maasvlakte or the Old Meuse, but most of the time I go alone.
-I do occasionally join other groups, Zwerfie is the biggest one.
+I do occasionally join other groups, Zwerfie Rotterdam is the biggest one.
 Last Saturday, we had a booth about litter in downtown Rotterdam.
 There weren’t many kids this time, but there was a lot of interest from other people.